 Nursing home facilities are held accountable for the quality of life of their residents.
 Their performance is monitored by licensing and certification agencies.
 These agencies enforce state and federal laws governing nursing home licensing.
 Evaluators complete inspections and surveys periodically, investigate complaints and resident grievances, and issue citations and deficiencies if there is a violation of any regulation.
 Information is received from the nursing home survey report, licensing files, Medicaid fraud control, Medicare, police reports, nurses’ notes, residents’ records, medical reports and data from the Nurse Aide Registry and Abuse Registry.
 Adult Protective Services can review inspection reports and have access to Nursing Home Compare data online.
 The long-term care ombudsman program (LTC) investigates complaints made by or on behalf of abused or neglected nursing home residents and maintains a regular presence in the facility to monitor any issues or concerns.

-If you suspect that someone you love is a victim of nursing home abuse and neglect, call the experienced and knowledgeable attorneys at Rockland Injury Law.
+If you suspect that someone you love is a victim of nursing home abuse and neglect, call the experienced and knowledgeable attorneys at The Law Office of Reuven Epstein.
 Their nursing home abuse lawyers have decades of experience in handling nursing home abuse claims and their compassion and professionalism are second to none.
-Contact them right away at 845-709-8005.